CireTheBoos/project/README.md

 There's multiple files because I'm defining some helper library crates.
 The main project is called "tetra".

+I also included my "bvh" project (it has a README), which challenges my understanding of performance coding (cache efficiency, instruction count, memory latency, SIMT execution on GPU, etc.).

 # Launch

 Need :